 Congratulations!
 You are now a veteran "copy and paster!"
 And with just a little practice, using these common Windows commands will become second nature to you.
 Knowing how to use these common Windows commands will also help you with all your computing tasks.
 In fact, it's virtually impossible to use a computer without knowing how to copy and paste files and folders.
 Ask any experienced computer user...
 He or she will tell you that learning how to copy and paste files and folders is a must with most computer applications, including PrintSix®.
 So where do we go from here?
 To the simple one-page Instruction Sheet included with PrintSix® which will guide you through the entire process of using PrintSix® step-by-step.
 It's easy and even you can do it!
 So don't delay...
 Order PrintSix® today!

 The world's #1 choice in easy-to-use digital photo printing software for everyone.TM

 To learn more about each version of PrintSix®, click on any link or visit our Product Showcase and our FAQ page.
 You can also visit our PrintSix Page Template Showcase featuring a stunning high-quality display of our most popular PrintSix® page templates and projects.
 And don't forget to take the PrintSix Template Tour!
 It's an informative showcase of all that you can do with PrintSix®!
-Whether you're a novice or a pro, we've got a PrintSix® software program that's right for you!
-Order Today!
+Whether you're a novice or a pro, we've got a PrintSix® program that's right for you!
+Download Today!